Timendus/bsn-generator/README.md

 All the BSNs are generated client side in the webbrowser, and are not sent to or processed by any server.

+## Nerdy stuff

+The BSN generation, MD5 hashing and storing the result is done in a web worker to keep the main thread responsive.
+The web worker stores all results in a store in IndexedDB, which can at the same time be searched through using the search form on the main thread.
+No need to wait for the generation to be finished, which is kinda cool.

+If you try to actually generate a significant range of possible BSNs, you'll discover that it takes much longer than you might reasonably expect.
+Most of that is in writing the results to IndexedDB.
+At first I kept all results in memory, which was much faster.
+But browsers don't like it when you try to keep several Gigabytes of data in a single object in a web worker, so that crashed if you tried to generate too big a range.

+I'd rather have an unlimited demo that is slow than a limited one that is fast, especially when I don't really know the limits and have no way of detecting when I run into them.
+And to be honest, I don't mind it being so slow for large ranges.
+It is plenty fast enough to demo the mechanism on a smaller subset, and this keeps bad guys from actually being able to effectively use it 😉